bkesterbyld/sitewire/content/pages/index.md

     title: Learn more
     title_align: left
     content: |
+      # LEARN MORE

       Sitewire is free to try.
 Reach out today to get a demo and learn more.
     content_align: center
     form_position: right
     form_width: fifty